 Detection limits for each trace gas were calculated from field blanks and found to be 0.07±0.03 ppb for HNO3, 0.2±0.1 ppb for NO2, 0.7±0.2 ppb for NH3, 0.05±0.03 ppb for SO2, and 0.1±0.1 ppb for O3.
 To give an indication of the precision of this sampling technique, the covariance of all duplicate samples was calculated.
 The reproducibility was found to be 20%, 9.8%, 14.3%, 16.6% and 10% for HNO3, NO2, NH3, SO2 and O3 respectively.

-The figure below presents the typical design of an IDAF passive sampler.
+The figure below presents the typical design of an INDAAF passive sampler.

 Adon, M., Galy-Lacaux, C., Yoboué, V., Delon, C., Lacaux, J.P., Castera, P., Gardrat, E., Pienaar, J., Al Ourabi, H., Laouali, D., Diop, B., Sigha-Nkamdjou, L., Akpo, A., Tathy, J. P., Lavenu, F., Mougin, E., 2010.
 Long term measurements of sulfur dioxide, nitrogen dioxide, ammonia, nitric acid and ozone in Africa using passive samplers.
 Atmos.
 Chem.
 Phys.
 10, 7467–7487. https://doi.org/10.5194/acp-10-7467-2010